 As an environmental consulting team, AEL understands that even the best laid plans may need to change during a site investigation.
 Recently, we began investigating a site near Toronto and found evidence of a buried tank that had not been evident in the Phase I ESA.
 The team had to change the areas of focus, adding to the work scope, in order to ensure that this new discovery was fully delineated and understood, protecting the client from added environmental liability.

-Often, changes in a Phase II Environmental Site Assessment or other type of investigation on a contaminated site are due to one of three factors:
+Changes in a Phase II Environmental Site Assessment or other type of investigation on a contaminated site are due to one of the following factors:

 • Changes resulting from site condition/constraints like access, harsh drilling conditions, or weather related delays